kettyadoch/terrawatch/README.md

 Continuation of the project "Change detection for Land cover mapping in the areas surrounding the Murchison Falls National Park".
 Documents development of online tool with dashboard, maps, graphs and stats.
 ## Prototyping
 ### Screenshot 1
-Here, the enduser is able to draw a polygon around the area where they'd like to conduct a landcover change analysis.
+Here, the enduser is able to draw a polygon around the area where they'd like to conduct a landcover change analysis.They can also input coordinates from their field work location or type a less granular location like name of a place.
 It could be anywhere in the world.

 ![Screenshot 1](screenshots/one.jpg "Screenshot 1")